Start a Conversation

 What is the Lares Trek with Short Inca Trail 4 Days?

-The Lares Trek with Short Inca Trail 4 Days combines the scenic Lares Valley trek with a portion of the famous Inca Trail.
+The Lares Trek and Short Inca Trail 4 Days combines the scenic Lares Valley trek with a portion of the famous Inca Trail.
 It offers an immersive experience through traditional Andean villages, stunning mountain landscapes, and a shorter section of the iconic Inca Trail, leading to Machu Picchu.
 This option provides both cultural and historical highlights within a 4-day journey.

 How difficult is the Lares Trek with Short Inca Trail 4 Days?

-The 4-Day Lares Trek with Inca Trail is a moderate trek in terms of difficulty.
+The 4-Day Lares Trek and Inca Trail is a moderate trek in terms of difficulty.
 While the Lares section involves high altitudes and long hikes, the Short Inca Trail portion is less strenuous but still challenging due to steep ascents.
 Acclimatization is important, especially for the Lares Trek section, which reaches elevations over 4,000 meters (13,123 feet).

 What makes the Lares Trek with Short Inca Trail 4 Days different from other treks?